alexsiracusa/DB-MQP/README.md

 ```shell
 > npm run dev
 ```
 > **NOTE 1:** this requires that all dependencies are already installed.
-Following the instructions on how to run just frontend/backend to do so.
+Follow the instructions on how to run just frontend/backend to do so.

 > **NOTE 2:** For the project to work fully, you must connect and possibly setup a Postgres and MongoDB server.
 Read the "Backend Setup" section for more.